 The poor in spirit know that God saved them in their spiritual helplessness.
 God saves sinners, but only those who are poor in spirit.
 Jesus said, “Blessed are the poor in spirit, for theirs is the kingdom of heaven.”
 Only the poor in spirit are saved.

-“Blessed are they that mourn: for they shall be comforted.”
-(Matthew 5:4 KJV)
+4 “Blessed are those who mourn, for they shall be comforted.
+Matthew 5:4 (NASB)

 Jesus tells us here that the poor in spirit also mourn.
 They sorrow for their sins and the sins of others.
 The Greek word that is used here for “mourn” is “pentheo.”
 It speaks of inner grief instead of the external expressions of grief that we see at funerals, for example.
 I have seen believers making a big deal out of showing their grief over their sin, but what Jesus is talking about here is the sorrow the regenerate will have about sin that is the same sorrow that God has about it.
 The comfort that our Lord speaks of here is referring to forgiveness and salvation itself.